money management

 You can use your payment card to buy approved items, as long as:

-- you don’t try to spend more money than is available
+• you don’t try to spend more money than you have

-- you are only purchasing the item that has been approved.
+• you are only purchasing items that have been approved.

 To view the full list of approved suppliers, visit our where you can use your payment card page.